Techtonica/curriculum/deploying/deploying-to-heroku.md

 - Don't forget to configure `port` to come from `process.env`
 - Use `heroku logs --tail` to see what's wrong

 All done!
 Small differences in the way you've set up your site may make bits of this process not work as expected, so there may be some debugging required.

-Here is a sample repository you can refer to https://github.com/esausilva/example-create-react-app-express
+Here is a [sample repository](https://github.com/esausilva/example-create-react-app-express) that’s been deployed to Heroku using steps in this [blog post](https://esausilva.com/2017/11/14/how-to-use-create-react-app-with-a-node-express-backend-api/).
+The project uses React for the frontend & Node.js/ Express for the backend.
+Note: the project does not make use of a Postgres database.

+Here is a repository with similar heroku deployment steps performed entirely using the command line and heroku CLI: https://github.com/FTraian/node-express-postgresql-heroku-tutorial. [[Heroku CLI Documentation, for reference]](https://devcenter.heroku.com/articles/heroku-cli-commands)

 ### Supplemental Resources